Material-Blazor/Material.Blazor/articles/Installation.md

 );
 ```

-The two configuratoins are optional - see [MTToastServiceConfiguration](xref:BlazorMdc.MTToastServiceConfiguration) and [MTAnimatedNaviationManagerConfiguration](xref:BlazorMdc.MTAnimatedNaviationManagerConfiguration).
+The two configurations are optional - see [MTToastServiceConfiguration](xref:BlazorMdc.MTToastServiceConfiguration) and [MTAnimatedNavigationManagerServiceConfiguration](xref:BlazorMdc.MTAnimatedNavigationManagerServiceConfiguration).

-When you use the services you must also place an anchor component at the top of `MainLayout.razor`, which must not be inside any other components or divs:
+When you use the services you must also place an anchor component at the top of `App.razor` - this must not be inside any other components or divs:

 ```html
 <MTAnchor />